It's the most wonderful time of the year!

 1. Make the decision.
 Do you need to provide eggs for your family, or to sell, year round?
 If so, you need to provide at least 14 hours of light per day inside your coop.

-For more detailed information, including the pros and cons, see my article, here.
+For more detailed information about adding extra light in the coop, including the pros and cons, see my article, here.

 2. If you do decide to light your coop, make sure you do it safely.
 Rope lights like these are ideal.
 (This is an affiliate link, which means if you click it and buy something, I make a small commission at no cost to you).